 My research studies functional states of matter that arise from the intricate coupling of spin, charge, and orbital degrees of freedom.
 Of special interest are topological nano-objects, including ferroic domain walls and unusual spin textures.
 Using high-resolution imaging techniques, we investigate their fundamental physics and emergent opportunities for next-generation technology.

 My research interests are district heating and cooling, energy efficiency in buildings, and building energy planning.
 My research focuses on combined use of detail building simulations, modelling, real measurements, and data analysis for increasing energy efficiency in buildings and increased use of renewable energies.

 Genetic information is stored in DNA molecules and protected from undesired alterations by several cellular pathways, including the Non-Homologous DNA End Joining and DNA damage signaling response.
-My goal is to determine how DNA repairs proteins, supports the development of immune and nervous systems and suppresses cancer.
+My goal is to determine how DNA repair proteins support the development of immune and nervous systems and suppress cancer.

 I am a pure mathematician, interested in representation theory, which is a subdiscipline of algebra.
 Within the field I focus on homological and categorical results, which means I study the structure of sets of solutions to problems, particularly in cases where it is not possible to explicitly list all solutions.

 The digestive tract performs many tasks including nutrient uptake, and responding appropriately to challenges such as food, chemical substances, and pathogens.
 The appropriate responses are also important to prevent cancer.
 My research group aims to decipher the molecular and cellular mechanisms controlling these processes in the intestine.